frederic-perez/AmE-dictionary/data/idioms.md

 __be warned__ _Be warned, Commander, I didn’t make this coffee._
 __be well versed in (something)__ To be very knowledgeable about, skillful in, or competent at something. _John is well versed in lying, so he’s always able to talk his way out of trouble._
 __be woke__
+__Beam me up, Scotty__ Get me out of here!
+Take me away!
 __bean counter__ :two: __1__ A derogatory term used to describe someone who obsesses over trivial and insignificant expenditures in an attempt to save money.
 __bear fruit__ :three: (bear fruits) Yield results, have a favorable outcome. _This new idea of his is bound to bear fruit._
 __bear hug__ :two::hammer:
-__bear in mind (that)__ To remember and consider something when making a decision or before taking action.
+__bear in mind (that)__ :two: To remember and consider something when making a decision or before taking action.
 This phrase is often used as an instruction. _Before you ask for a raise, bear in mind that the company isn’t doing well financially right now._
 __bear out__ _v_ To be evidence that something is true or that what someone says is true; support something or someone: _The test results bear out our claims._ _I told them my side of the story and the evidence bore me out._
 __bear the brunt (of something)__
 __bear with (someone or something)__